polterguy/ingen/help-files/InGen/03 - Folder structure.md

 ## The folder structure of InGen

 Hyperlambda has no OOP mechanisms, which I personally find to be one of its most interesting features.
-This implies that instead of structuring the code into classes, namespaces and types - Hyperlambda allows you to structure the code into files and folders, and such take advantage of the file system to perform encapsulation and create modularity.
+This implies that instead of structuring the code into classes, namespaces, and types - Hyperlambda allows you to structure the code into files and folders, and such take advantage of the file system to apply encapsulation and create modularity.
+One of the design goals of the system, was to illustrate how this is a very good way of structuring your code, facilitating for superior plugin capability, and encapsulation, where every aspect of the system can be extended, without creating dependencies between your modules and sub-modules - Yet still have your modules interact with each other perfectly.

 The main folder for InGen hence is the _"modules"_ folder.
 This folder contains all _"modules"_ that the system itself contains.
 An example of such a module can be the _"exhibits"_ module, or the _"tours"_ module.
 This allows you to easily create new modules, by simply creating your own module, and put it into the _"modules"_ folder of the main InGen app's folder.
-Each module can have one ormore of the following folders.
+Each module can have one or more of the following folders.

 * __backend__ - Intended for backend parts for your module
 * __frontend__ - Intended for the frontend parts of your module